scalacenter/course-management-tools/docs/workflows.md

 Once the refactoring of the code in the _linearized_ repository is complete, the applied changes need to be reflected in the CMT main repository.
-This is done via the so-called _delinearization_ of the _linearized_ repo and is depicted in the following diagram:
+This is done via the _delinearization_ process as depicted in the following diagram:

 ![Delinearize process](https://i.imgur.com/BYlAaPh.png)